Indian rupee: New currency sign for the Indian rupee

 In 2010, a new rupee sign (₹) was officially adopted.
 As its designer explained, it was derived from the combination of the Devanagari consonant "र" (ra) and the Latin capital letter "R" without its vertical bar.
 The parallel lines at the top (with white space between them) are said to make an allusion to the flag of India, and also depict an equality sign that symbolises the nation's desire to reduce economic disparity.
 The first series of coins with the new rupee sign started in circulation on 8 July 2011.
 Before this, India used "₨" and "Re" as the symbols for multiple rupees and one rupee, respectively, and these symbols are still used in situations where the official symbol is unavailable.
 At an international level, like India, some nations' currencies are also Rupees.
 When the (₹) symbol is unavailable, then INR is used to represent the Indian currency.

 Legal framework

 British East India Company (EIC) was given the right in 1717 to mint coins in the name of the Mughal emperor Farrukhsiyar on the island of Bombay.
-By 1792 the EIC demonetised all other coins till they were reduced to only 3 types of coins, i.e. EIC, Mughal & Maratha coins.
+By 1792 the EIC demonetised all other coins till they were reduced to only 3 types of coins, i.e. EIC, Mughal and Maratha coins.
 After EIC expanded its control over India, it brought the "Coinage Act of 1835" and started to mint coins in the name of the British king.
 EIC rule was replaced by British Crown raj which brought the "Paper Currency Act of 1861" and the "Uniform Coinage Act of 1906".

 After 2021, the government of independent India amended "The Coinage Act, 2011", the "Foreign Exchange Management Act (FEMA), 1999," the "Information Technology Act, 2000" and the "Crypto-currency and Regulation of Official Digital Currency Bill, 2021".